FloorDAO/floor-v2/readme.md

 When we come to deploy finalised contracts then it could be beneficial to persist contract addresses across networks.
 To do this in Foundry we can use the following guide: https://pyk.sh/tutorials/how-to-deploy-smart-contract-to-the-same-address-across-networks/

 ### Chain IDs
 Additional chain IDs can be found here: https://chainlist.org/

 - Mainnet: 1
 - Goerli: 5
 - Sepolia: 11155111

+### Testing deployment on Anvil
+Anvil is a local testnet node for deploying and testing smart contracts via Foundry Forge.
+It can also be used to fork other EVM compatible networks.

+We can use Anvil to test deployment by first calling `anvil` and then using the localhost address being listened to as the `--rpc-url` value.
+We also need to remove the `--verify` call as etherscan won't have context of it.